 Products Inspection Types Explained

-Being an important element of quality control, product inspection allows you to check product quality on-site at different stages of the production process and before shipping.
+Being an important element of quality control, product inspection allows you to check product quality inspections on-site at different stages of the production and before the shipping stage.
 Inspecting your product before it leaves the manufacturer’s premises is an effective way to prevent quality issues and ultimately supply chain disruptions.

-Tetra inspectors check your product against the specifications you have chosen to meet a range of requirements, including meeting the international standards of your destination market.
-Through the use of inspection checklists that you can select online and tailored to your needs, your quality control process can be standardized and the main quality issues communicated with all parties involved during the inspection process.
+Tetra inspectors check your product against the specifications you have defined, including the international standards of your destination market.
+Through the use of inspection checklists that you can select online and tailor to your needs, your quality control process can be standardized and the main quality issues will be shared transparently with all parties involved during the inspection process.

 Why do you need an initial production control?
 Anticipate quality problems at the beginning of production?
 Organize the lab tests of your first finished products at this stage.

 Visit our pre-shipment inspection page and learn more!